Zina: Introduction and definition

 In the Hadiths, the definitions of zina have been described as all the forms of sexual intercourse, penetrative or non-penetrative, outside of marriage.

+However, sex between a man and his female slave was not defined as extramarital sex; a man having the right to sexual intercourse with his own female slave.

 Abu Huraira reported Allah's Apostle as saying: “Allah has decreed for every son of Adam his share of zina, which he will inevitably commit.
 The zina of the eyes is looking, the zina of the tongue is speaking, one may wish and desire, and the private parts confirm that or deny it.”